 Russia's economic growth slowed to 1.6 percent year-on-year in the first quarter of 2020 from 2.1 percent in the previous three-month period in line with preliminary estimates.
 Growth was mainly supported by financial and insurance activities (9.8 percent); wholesale and retail trade; repair of motor vehicles and motorcycles (4.9 percent) and manufacturing (3.6 percent); agriculture (2.3 percent).

-GDP Annual Growth Rate in Russia averaged 2.94 percent from 1996 until 2019, reaching an all time high of 12.10 percent in the fourth quarter of 1999 and a record low of -11.20 percent in the second quarter of 2009.
-This page provides the latest reported value for - Russia GDP Annual Growth Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news. source: Federal State Statistics Service
+GDP Annual Growth Rate in Russia averaged 2.92 percent from 1996 until 2020, reaching an all time high of 12.10 percent in the fourth quarter of 1999 and a record low of -11.20 percent in the second quarter of 2009.
+This page provides the latest reported value for - Russia GDP Annual Growth Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
+Russia GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on July of 2020. source: Federal State Statistics Service

-GDP Annual Growth Rate in Russia is expected to be 1.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Russia to stand at 2.00 in 12 months time.
-In the long-term, the Russia GDP Annual Growth Rate is projected to trend around 2.20 percent in 2021 and 2.30 percent in 2022, according to our econometric models.
+GDP Annual Growth Rate in Russia is expected to be -11.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate GDP Annual Growth Rate in Russia to stand at 8.00 in 12 months time.
+In the long-term, the Russia GDP Annual Growth Rate is projected to trend around 6.30 percent in 2021 and 2.70 percent in 2022, according to our econometric models.